 8.5.2 Location: The Settlement Boundary will be extended to incorporate the land identified as being suitable for housing development to be included in the contiguous main built up area.
-The settlement boundary is used to define the boundary between the settlement and the countryside for policy purposes. and policies SP19, SP27, SP29, DM1, DM3 and DM7 of the Suffolk Coastal Local Plan are all relevant in this regard.
-Subject to any changes in the examination stage these will be superseded by the policies of the emerging replacement Suffolk Coastal Local Plan and in particular policy SCLP.3.3, which provides for neighbourhood plans to make minor modification to settlement boundaries and allocate additional land for residential and employment development providing that the adjustments and allocations do not undermine the overall strategy and distribution set out in the Local Plan.
+In considering the relationship between the Bredfield Neighbourhood Plan and the Local Plan, (in terms of S38 of the 2004 Planning and Compulsory Purchase Act), the final paragraph of Policy SCLP3.3 states that Neighbourhood Plans can make minor adjustments to settlement boundaries and allocate additional land for residential and employment development providing that the adjustments and allocations do not undermine the overall strategy and distribution as set out in the Local Plan.